Dyalog/link/docs/Usage/ConfigFiles.md

 ```

 ## Link.Configure
-The [Link.Configure](../API/Link.Configure.md) API function, and the corresponding user command, can be used to query and set the contents of both user and directory configuration files.
+The [Link.Configure](../API/Link.Configure.md) API function and the corresponding user command, can be used to query and set the contents of both user and directory configuration files.
 For example, following on from the above example, we can query the current settings:

 ```
       ]link.configure linkdemo